pingcap/docs/tidb-binlog/tidb-binlog-overview.md

 # TiDB Binlog Cluster Overview

+TiDB Binlog is a tool used to collect binlog data from TiDB and provide near real-time backup and replication to downstream platforms.
 This document introduces the architecture and the deployment of the cluster version of TiDB Binlog.

-TiDB Binlog is a tool used to collect binlog data from TiDB and provide near real-time backup and replication to downstream platforms.
+> **Warning:**
+>
+> - Starting from TiDB v8.3.0, [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) is deprecated, and is planned to be removed in a future release.
+Use [TiCDC](/ticdc/ticdc-overview.md) instead for incremental data replication as an alternative.
+Use [Point-in-Time Recovery (PITR)](/br/br-pitr-guide.md) for the PITR scenario needs.
+> - TiDB Binlog is not compatible with some features introduced in TiDB v5.0 and they cannot be used together.
+For details, see [Notes](#notes).

 TiDB Binlog has the following features:

 * **Data replication:** replicate the data in the TiDB cluster to other databases
 * **Real-time backup and restoration:** back up the data in the TiDB cluster and restore the TiDB cluster when the cluster fails

-> **Note:**
->
-> - TiDB Binlog is not compatible with some features introduced in TiDB v5.0 and they cannot be used together.
-For details, see [Notes](#notes).
-> - Starting from TiDB v7.5.0, technical support for the data replication feature of TiDB Binlog is no longer provided.
-It is strongly recommended to use [TiCDC](/ticdc/ticdc-overview.md) as an alternative solution for data replication.
-> - Although TiDB v7.5.0 still supports the real-time backup and restoration feature of TiDB Binlog, this component will be completely deprecated in future versions.
-It is recommended to use [PITR](/br/br-pitr-guide.md) as an alternative solution for data recovery.

 ## TiDB Binlog architecture